Food security: Prevalence

+In 2025, more than half the population of Africa (56.6%) was moderately or severely food insecure, compared to 20.3% in Asia, 22.9% in Latin America and the Caribbean, and 8.7% in Northern America and Europe.
+A steady decrease in food insecurity has been seen in Asia and Latin America and the Caribbean since 2020, and there was improvement in Africa in 2025 for the first time since 2015.

 Inequality in the distributions of assets, resources and income, compounded by the absence or scarcity of welfare provisions in the poorest of countries, is further undermining access to food.
 Nearly a tenth of the world population still lives on US$1.90 or less a day, with sub-Saharan Africa and southern Asia the regions most affected.

 High import and export dependence ratios are meanwhile making many countries more vulnerable to external shocks.
 In many low-income economies, debt has swollen to levels far exceeding GDP, eroding growth prospects.

+Globally and in most regions, the prevalence of food insecurity has remained consistently higher in rural areas than in urban areas since 2022.

 Finally, there are increasing risks to institutional stability, persistent violence, and large-scale population relocation as a consequence of the conflicts.
 With the majority of them being hosted in developing nations, the number of displaced individuals between 2010 and 2018 increased by 70% between 2010 and 2018 to reach 70.8 million.

 Recent editions of the SOFI report (The State of Food Security and Nutrition in the World) present evidence that the decades-long decline in hunger in the world, as measured by the number of undernourished (NoU), has ended.
 In the 2020 report, FAO used newly accessible data from China to revise the global NoU downwards to nearly 690 million, or 8.9 percent of the world population – but having recalculated the historic hunger series accordingly, it confirmed that the number of hungry people in the world, albeit lower than previously thought, had been slowly increasing since 2014.
 On broader measures, the SOFI report found that far more people suffered some form of food insecurity, with 3 billion or more unable to afford even the cheapest healthy diet.
 Nearly 2.37 billion people did not have access to adequate food in 2020 – an increase of 320 million people compared to 2019.

 FAO's 2021 edition of The State of Food and Agriculture (SOFA) further estimates that an additional 1 billion people (mostly in lower- and upper-middle-income countries) are at risk of not affording a healthy diet if a shock were to reduce their income by a third.